Built to be used

 4. Testing approach

 We combine automated and manual testing.
 Automated: axe-core, Lighthouse accessibility audits, and ESLint jsx-a11y rules enforced in CI.
-Manual: periodic keyboard-only and screen-reader (VoiceOver, NVDA) walkthroughs on signup, monitor creation, incident response, and settings flows.
+Manual: periodic keyboard-only and screen-reader walkthroughs (VoiceOver, NVDA) on signup, monitor creation, incident response, and settings flows.

 5. Report an issue